Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Finally, Eyezy lacks any scheduling features, so you can’t create an app or screen time schedule like you can on Qustodio, Norton Family, and FamiSafe.

 Overall, Eyezy isn’t a good choice for app blocking.
-It’s slow, hard to navigate, and doesn’t let you create custom schedules to block and unblock apps.
+It’s slow, it’s not as intuitive to navigate as most competitors, and doesn’t let you create custom schedules to block and unblock apps.

 Location Tracking & Geofencing (Desktop Version)